Rvhoyos/QuackedSMP/README.md

 Admin panel: create / list / download / delete zips under `backup_dir` (default `backups`), retention `backup_max_count` (default 5).
 Optional public download and `panel_url` + periodic / `/smp download` messaging when public download is on and a URL is set.

+### World Timelapse

+Off by default (`timelapse_enabled`).
+Renders a top-down PNG of each opted-in dimension (`timelapse_dimensions`) straight from its region files every `timelapse_interval_minutes`, stored under `timelapse_dir` (default `timelapse`).
+Frames are 1 block = 1 pixel and only downsample when a render would not fit free heap; `timelapse_max_render_mb` caps that only for captures forced while players are online, after `timelapse_max_skips` idle waits. `timelapse_max_frames` (0 = keep all) bounds how many frames are kept per dimension.

+Worlds with chunks generated far from everything else are framed on the largest cluster of chunks; the excluded chunk count is logged.
+Capture on demand with `/timelapse capture` or the panel's Capture Now.

 </details>

 ---